dogukan6durukan/template-engine/README.md

 **Note:** For now, you can't do the same things under the child `.htl` files.
 E.g., you can't add dynamic values or include files under the child ones.
 It only works in base `.htl` like `index.htl` file that you compile.
-Also added ternary operator but can be work unexpected.
+Also added ternary operator but can't be work unexpected for now.

 ## TO DO:
-- [ ] Did ternary condition for quick and replacement for `if`.
-But can change single line to multiple like : `if() {}`.
-Also do it work as expected with language features.
+- [ ] Did ternary condition for quick operation and replacement for `if`.
+But can change the single line to multiple like : `if() {}`.
+Also do it work as expected with template engine's features.

 - [ ] Seperate the the single file of work to multiple to increase readability.